shenwei356/kmcp/docs/usage.md

 Generate taxonomic profile from search results

 Methods:
-  1. We use the two-stage taxonomy assignment algorithm in MegaPath to reduce the false positive of ambiguous matches.
+  1. Reference genomes can be splitted into fragments when computing k-mers (sketches), which could help to increase the specificity via a threshold, i.e., the minimal proportion of matched fragments (-p/--min-frags-prop). (***highly recommended***) Another flag -d/--max-frags-depth-stdev further reduces false positives.
-  2. Multi-aligned queries are proportionally assigned to references with the strategy in Metalign.
+  2. We require part of the uniquely matched reads of a reference having high similarity, i.e., with high confidence for decreasing the false positive rate.
-  3. More strategies are adopted to increase accuracy.
+  3. We also use the two-stage taxonomy assignment algorithm in MegaPath to reduce the false positive of ambiguous matches.
-  4. Reference genomes can be splitted into fragments when computing k-mers (sketches), which could help to increase the specificity via a threshold, i.e., the minimal proportion of matched fragments (-p/--min-frags-prop).
+  4. Multi-aligned queries are proportionally assigned to references with a similar strategy in Metalign.
-  5. Input files are parsed 3 times, therefore STDIN is not supported.
+  5. Input files are parsed fours times, therefore STDIN is not supported.

 Reference:
   1. MegaPath: https://doi.org/10.1186/s12864-020-06875-6